 |AP Biology, Physics, and Chemistry||15 sessions (spring)|

-Our Science Olympiad Programs are designed to improve the quality of science education (Physics, Biology, Chemistry and General Science) that students receive — building upon and extending what they learn at school.
+Our Science Olympiad Programs are designed to improve the quality of science education (Physics, Biology, Chemistry, and General Science) students receive — building upon and extending what they learn at school.

 Our approach aims to increase student interest in science and provide recognition for outstanding achievement by participating in regional, national, and international contests.

-These goals are accomplished through our in-class teaching and activities including research, training workshops, and the encouragement of school, district, regional, state, and national tournaments.
+Our in-class teaching and activities accomplish these goals, including research, training workshops, and encouraging school, district, regional, state, and national tournaments.

-This program is strongly recommended for anyone who is interested in pursuing research in physics, electrical engineering or a career in other engineering fields.
+This program is strongly recommended for anyone interested in pursuing research in physics, electrical engineering, or a career in other engineering fields.

 USA Physics Olympiad Team Selection Process

-1. American Association of Physics Teachers (AAPT) is responsible for recruiting, selecting and training teams each year to compete in the International Physics Olympiad Competition.
+1. American Association of Physics Teachers (AAPT) recruits, selects, and trains teams yearly to compete in the International Physics Olympiad Competition.

 2. This selection process begins in early January when high schools register their students to participate in the F=ma exam.
 Each year approximately 400 top scorers on this first test advance to the semi-final round of competition.

-3. A second test (semi-final), student transcripts, and letters of recommendation are used as the basis for selection of the 24 members of the U.S. Physics Team.
+3. A second test (semi-final), student transcripts, and letters of recommendation are used to select the 24 members of the U.S. Physics Team.
 These students, from schools all over the United States, travel to the University of Maryland-College Park at the end of May for the annual U.S. Physics Team Training Camp.
-There they engage in nine days of intense studying, testing and problem solving.
+They engage in nine days of intense studying, testing, and problem-solving.

 4. At the end of that training camp, five students will be selected for the “Traveling Team.”
 The Traveling Team will return for three additional days of intense laboratory work before they are ready for the International Event.

-This program is strongly recommended for anyone who is interested in pursuing research in biological and medical science, or a career in medicine.
+This program is strongly recommended for anyone interested in pursuing biological and medical science research or a career in medicine.

 Biology Olympiad Selection Process

 2. Semifinal Exam is a 2-hour exam containing three parts.
-Part A is a multiple choice, single answer exam; Part B is a more complex, sequenced multiple choice exam; and part C is a free-response exam on all area of biology.
-Top 20 students form the U.S. Biology Team.
+Part A is a multiple-choice, single-answer exam; Part B is a more complex, sequenced multiple-choice exam; and part C is a free-response exam on all areas of biology.
+The top 20 scorers form the U.S. Biology Team.

-This program is strongly recommended for anyone who is interested in pursuing college studies in chemistry, pre-med, health, as well as advanced study in biochemistry, physiology, pharmacology, and medicine.
+This program is strongly recommended for anyone interested in pursuing college studies in chemistry, pre-med, health, and advanced study in biochemistry, physiology, pharmacology, and medicine.